anonymframework/Sagi/README.md

 $db->like('username', [$username, '%?%']); // username LIKE %$username%

-// make a or like query
+// make a not like query

 $db->like('username', [$username, '%?%'], true); // username NOT LIKE %$username%